- Why are subject lines so important for sales prospecting emails?

 The key to writing effective subject lines is avoiding anything generic, so lines like “Potential partnership,” “Potential synergy,” or “Partnership discussion” that used to work can now look too salesy.

-The best cold email subject line examples tick one or more of the following boxes:
+Examples of the best subject lines for cold emails tick one or more of the following boxes:

 Piques curiosity